2019-02-04 AFRY NLP Competence Meeting: Text Classification IMDB

 We call this N-grams where N is equal to the amount of words taken into consideration for each word.
 Using bigrams (N=2) we get the following:

-companies often use corporate bs => [companies, often, use, slogans, (companies, often), (often,use), (use,slogans)]
+=> [companies, often, use, slogans, (companies, often), (often,use), (use,slogans)] companies often use corporate bs

-Sometimes you include a start & ending word so that it would be (\\t, companies) and (slogans, \\r) or such.
+or such.
 In this case as we are not finetuning we won’t go into that.
 We’ll keep it simple.

-The all-mighty sklearn TfIdfVectorizer actually already have included N-gram support using the parameter ngram_range=(1, N).
+.
 So let’s make it simple for us and make use of that!

 from sklearn.svm import LinearSVC